-\$1,000 for the first-quarter underpayment, plus \$1,000 for the second-quarter underpayment, plus \$1,500 for the required third-quarter installment equals \$3,500 (ORS 314.525 and supporting administrative rules).
+\$1,000 for the first-quarter underpayment, plus \$1,000 for the second-quarter underpayment, plus \$1,500 for the required third-quarter installment equals \$3,500.

 Filing information

 Who must file with Oregon?

 Corporations that are doing business in Oregon, or with income from an Oregon source, are required to file an Oregon corporation tax return.
 If you have tangible or intangible property or other assets in Oregon, any income you receive from that property or assets is Oregon-source income.
 Public Law (Pub.L.)
 86-272 provides exceptions to the Oregon filing requirement for certain corporations doing business in Oregon.